docker/docs/engine/swarm/configs.md

 To update a stack, make changes to your Compose file, then re-run `docker stack deploy -c <new-compose-file> <stack-name>`.
-If you use a new config in that file, your services will start using them.
+If you use a new config in that file, your services start using them.
 Keep in mind that configurations are immutable, so you won't be able to change the file for an existing service.
 Instead, you create a new config to use a different file